Chromatin-Organization/prohistonedb/README.rst

 During development it is advised to run in debug mode in order to automatically restart the server after code changes and catch tracebacks.
 However, never do this in a deployment environment.

-The ``--app prohistonedb`` part can be left out of the command by setting the environment variable ``FLASK_APP``.
+As with the database creation, the ``--app prohistonedb`` part can be left out of flask commands by setting the environment variable ``FLASK_APP``.

 The running server by default bound to the localhost (127.0.0.1) on port 5000.

 Instance Directory
 ==================
-Once the server is running, an instance folder will be created.
+After launching the app for the first time, an instance folder will be created.
 The folder contains all files that are local to the machine that the server is deployed to.
-This includes files such as the sqlite database, the raw structure data and a ``config.json`` file.
+By default this includes the ``sqlite3`` database, the raw structure data, and the JSON files with the categories and metadata for building the database.
+It can also contain an optional ``config.json`` file where all the default settings for the server can be changed.

 Config
 ======